Publications

 Doctoral Thesis

-DOI: 10.48462/opus4-504415.
+DOI: 10.17645/mac.v11i3.681316.
 Are social media platforms accelerators of democratic fragmentation?
 An inquiry into the relationship of democratic fragmentation and social media platforms in three political arenas: political campaigns, protest movements and democratic institutions

 Doctoral Thesis